It’s unlikely, but theoretically possible, for herpes to spread by sharing a straw or glassware.

 Here’s how you can help protect yourself from getting an infection:

 - Ask for a clean glass if you get a dirty glass at a restaurant, cafeteria, or anywhere where dishware is shared, such as at your workplace.

 - Clean any surface you plan to use before preparing food in case bacteria or viruses are present.

 - Don’t mix chopping boards by chopping or preparing raw meat on the same board as vegetables or other foods that don’t need to be cooked.

 - Wash your hands immediately after handling raw meat before you touch any other surfaces or foods, especially if you’re sick.

 - Thoroughly clean any surface you used to prepare raw meat or other food that might be carrying bacteria or viruses.

-It’s very rare — but possible — to spread herpes by sharing a drink, glass, or straw.
+It’s very rare — but possible — to transmit herpes by sharing a drink, glass, or straw.

 Be careful when sharing any kind of dishware that’s used in public places, and always wash anything you plan to put near your mouth if someone else may have used it.